ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

 # Further deduplication, type conversion, and price calculation
 # ...
 ```

-## Dashboard Design
-Building this dashboard enhanced my Tableau skills by requiring the implementation of each component from scratch.
-Key elements of the dashboard include:

-### Median Price vs Transaction Volume Over Time
-- **Purpose**: Analyze trends in property prices from 2019 to 2024 alongside transaction volumes.
-- **Skill Gained**: Implemented dual-axis charts.

-### Map Visualization by Town
-- **Purpose**: Highlight geographic differences in property prices across towns and enabling users to filter specific towns.
-I customized the tooltip to display clear information, including the town's name, median price, and median price per m².

-### Distribution of House Prices
+### Building the Dashboard

+I designed the dashboard with simplicity and clarity in mind, applying key visualization principles from *Communicating with Data*.
+My aim was to highlight trends and correlations without overwhelming users with information.
+Here are the dashboard components:

+- **Median Price vs. Number of Transactions Evolution:** This dual-axis chart illustrates the trend in median prices alongside transaction volume over time, allowing users quickly identify potential correlations.

+- **Map Visualization:** The interactive map displays median house prices by town, with detailed tooltips showing town names, median price and price per square meter.
+Users can click on the map to filter the house prices in specific areas.

-- **Purpose**: Simplify insights into the distribution of house prices.
+- **Price Distribution Chart:** This histogram shows the distribution of house prices.
+I converted continuous pricing data to categorical bins for the histogram, making the chart easier to understand.
-- **Skill Gained**: Created Calculated Fields to transform continuous values into categorized price ranges, allowing for a more interpretable histogram that avoids data overload.

-### Room Distribution
-- **Purpose**: Visualize the distribution of properties by room count and enabling users to filter by the number of rooms.
+- **Room Count Distribution:** This histogram shows the distribution of properties by room count.
+To avoid outliers (properties with up to 54 rooms) skewing the histogram, I grouped values above six into a single category, following techniques from [this video](https://www.youtube.com/watch?v=CmOAXW24y2Y).
-- **Skill Gained**: Used Calculated Fields in Tableau to group room counts over six into a single category, which simplified the histogram by reducing the impact of outliers.

-## Error encountered & Solutions
+### Error encountered & Solutions

-### Manual axis tick
+Of course, it's not funny without unexpected errors.
+While building the dashboard, I ran into the following errors:

-In some charts, I noticed that the gap between values was too small, so I applied a manual configuration.
-While this initially resolved the issue, the ticks shifted significantly when filters were applied.
-To ensure stability, I reverted to automatic mode, which maintained consistent tick gap even with filters.
+- **Manual Axis Ticks:** In some charts, I noticed that the gap between the ticks in y-axis was too small, so I applied a manual configuration.
+While this initially resolved the issue, the ticks **shifted significantly** when filters were applied.
+To ensure stability, I reverted to automatic mode, which maintained consistent tick gap.

-### Update the visualization when the dataset change
-Initially, I didn’t include the `nom_commune` column in the visualization file.
+- **Updating Data Sources in Tableau:** Initially, I didn’t include the `nom_commune` column in the visualization file.
 After adding it, all the charts broke, as if the data source hadn’t updated correctly.
 When I clicked the refresh button, I encountered an error: Unexpected Error [SQLSTATE:42601].
 Adding the file to the workspace a second time resolved the issue, and I removed the duplicate table afterward.
 This behavior was unexpected.
+- **Dashboard Formatting:** When adding filters, I encountered inconsistencies in color settings.
+The funny thing is that I found the place to change the color, but when I closed it, I couldn't find it back.

-## Results
+### Results
 The completed dashboard can be viewed on Tableau Public: [Bouches-du-Rhône, France House Sales Price Dashboard](https://public.tableau.com/app/profile/khoa8102/viz/bouches-du-rhone-house-sales/Dashboard).
 Below is a screenshot:

 ![Bouches-du-Rhône, France House Sales Price Dashboard](./bouches-du-rhone-house-sales-dashboard.png)

-## Key Learnings & Skills Developed
+### Key Learnings & Skills Developed

 This project strengthened my data proficiency by enabling me to move beyond tutorials and solve real-world data challenges.
 Key skills developed include:
 - Explored DuckDB for data transformation and cleaning tasks.